 In case of making any kind of cookie, it’s very important not to overmix the ingredients or it might turn into a cake like texture.
 Butter and sugar should be mixed only for a minute or two until fully combined and slightly increased in volume.
 Same applies for mixing the egg in, do not overmix.
 And finally, the dry ingredients (flour, baking soda, salt and Japanese green tea powder) should be folded into the mixture with a Rubber spatula just until combined.
 The final mixture should be easy to handle, not too sticky.
 If the mixture is too warm (sticky), do not add more flour to it, instead, place the cookie dough into the fridge for a few minutes where butter will harden.

 One important note regarding quantity of the matcha, please make sure you adjust the quantity stated in the recipe accord to the matcha powder you have.
-As mentioned above Japanese green tea quality can greatly vary and in line with that its taste and colour too so you will have to judge yourself based on the product you have.
+As mentioned above Japanese green tea quality can greatly var, and in line with that its taste and colour too so you will have to judge yourself based on the product you have

 You can either use a nice, thick store bought raspberry jam or make your own, it is so easy!
 Cook raspberry, sugar, and a bit of lemon juice until the mixture thickens, about 30 minutes or use pektin and in this case the cooking time is only a few minutes.
 Make sure that you cook the mixture all the way so the jam won´t be too runny to fill the matcha cookies.
 The amount of sugar will depend on the sweetness of the raspberry you are using, for frozen ones typically you will need to add more sugar.
 Worth to keep the jam a bit tangy as it will perfectly balance the sweetness of this Japanese green tea cookie.
 Feel free to run the mixture through a sieve to get rid of raspberry seeds.
 For filling the cookies, use the jam cold.

-You will have to chill the cookie dough for at least 1 hour and the main reason behind it is to avoid over-spread, sad looking, flat cookies.
+You will have to chill the cookie dough for at least 1 hour and the main reason behind it is to avoid over-spread, sad looking, flat cookies that look more like a pancake.
 The warmer the dough the easier it will spread in the oven and our aim is to achieve thick, fudge cookies.
 If you don’t have an hour to wait, try 15min in the freezer.
 There are certain tricks you can apply if the cookies are spreading too much / not enough in the oven, please continue reading.

 Apply the tray bang trick